-1.1 This report will detail the treasury management strategy for the Staffordshire Commissioner Fire and Rescue Authority only; a separate report has been completed for the Staffordshire Police and Crime Commissioner.
-Therefore, reference is made only to Staffordshire Commissioner Fire and Rescue Authority ('the Authority') as part of this report.
+- 1.1 In addition to the existing role overseeing Staffordshire Police, the Staffordshire Commissioner became responsible for the governance of the Staffordshire Fire and Rescue Service from August 2018.
+However, both remain separate organisations, with separate budgets and governance processes. - 1.2 This report will detail the treasury management strategy for the Staffordshire Commissioner Fire and Rescue Authority only; a separate report has been completed and supported by the Panel for the Staffordshire Police and Crime Commissioner.
+Therefore, reference is made only to StaffordshireCommissioner Fire and Rescue Authority ('the Authority') as part of this report.